camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-migration.md

 {{< img src="../../img/migration/step1_overview.png" title="Process Instance Migration" >}}

 You can migrate running process instances from their current process definition version to another version of that definition or another process definition altogether.
-You can access the migration page either by clicking on the `Migration` link on the processes section of the Cockpit dashboard, or by navigating to the process definition or instance view of a process with multiple versions.
+You can access the migration page by navigating to the process definition or instance view of a process with multiple versions.

 {{< img src="../../img/migration/accessing_2.png" title="Link to Process Instance Migration Page from Process Definition Page" >}}